sib-swiss/containers-snakemake-training/docs/course_material/day2/4_optimising_snakemake.md

     </p>
     You probably noticed that these two figures have an extra rule, `fastq_qc_sol4`.
 It is the rule implemented in the supplementary exercise below.

-### Extra: optimising resource usage in a workflow
+### Optimising resource usage in a workflow

-This part is an extra-exercise about resource usage in Snakemake.
+This part is about resource usage in Snakemake.
 It is quite long, so do it only if you finished all the other exercises.

 #### Multithreading